plutosdeath/Stock-Market-Prediction-Using-LSTM/README.md

 (Left: Price of TTM on Yahoo Finance for 24th November, Right: Predicted price of TTM for 25th November)

+5. Explainable AI

+--> Explainable AI is becoming a very important aspect of machine learning.
+It helps us interpret the model's decisions.

+--> To explain a model making predictions based on a time series data is extremely difficult.

+--> Possible candidate: LIME - Local Interpretable Model-agnostic Explanations.

 4. Installation Guide and Platform Details

 The entirety of our project was written and compiled in python.
 We used Sublime text as our IDE but any powerful python IDE should work.